BryceKrah/react_webpack_tutorial/README.md

 * npm ~ v3
 * git ~ v2

 ### Getting started

 Clone this repo, switch to the branch named step-0 and run npm install
 ```
 git clone https://github.com/harryganz/react_webpack_tutorial.git
 git checkout step-0
 npm install
 ```

 Step 0 has the basic file structure and an express server, but nothing else.
 You can check if it is working by running ```npm start``` and visiting http://localhost:3000/ in your browser.

+If you want to install the dependencies manually, you can run ```npm install```.